AnatoliyOcheretnyi/DropDate/README.md

 # DropDate Monorepo

 DropDate is a small playground for tracking the next release date of a show or movie.
-The repository now runs as an Nx-powered monorepo and ships a Go backend plus a Next.js frontend (mobile client is in progress).
+The repository now runs as an Nx-powered monorepo and ships a Go backend, a Next.js frontend, and an Expo-based mobile client (still evolving).

 ## Stack

 - **Backend (`apps/backend`)** — Go HTTP API that proxies TVMaze and exposes `/health` + `/next-release` endpoints.
 - **Frontend (`apps/frontend`)** — Next.js 14 single page that queries the API via `/api/next-release` (responsive layout, UA copy).
-- **Mobile** — TBD/in progress; will live next to `apps/backend` and `apps/frontend` once bootstrapped.
+- **Mobile (`apps/mobile`)** — Expo Router TypeScript app mimicking the web design; points directly to the Go API via `EXPO_PUBLIC_BACKEND_URL`.

 ## Getting Started